-AFPC/DSIW 550 C Street West, Suite 50 Randolph AFB, TX 78150-4752 (210) 565-2660

-The Air Force Worldwide Locator may assist service members in locating active duty, Reserve, Guard, retired and civil service personnel.
+AFPC/DSIW 550 C Street West, Suite 50 Randolph AFB, TX 78150-4752 (210) 565-2660 The Air Force Worldwide Locator may assist service members in locating active duty, Reserve, Guard, retired and civil service personnel.

-Medals

-A complete list of Air Force medals, their establishment dates and other information may be found at the Air Force Personnel Center's Awards and Decorations website.
+8.3.2.
+Medals.
+A complete list of Department of the Air Force medals, their establishment dates and other information may be found at the Air Force Personnel Center's Awards and Decorations website.
 The following medals are listed in order of precedence.

-Medal of Honor

-The President awards the Medal of Honor (MOH) in the name of Congress to a person who distinguishes himself or herself by conspicuous gallantry and intrepidity at the risk of life above and beyond the call of duty as a member of the Air Force: while engaged in an action against an enemy of the United States; while engaged in military operations involving conflict with an opposing force; or while serving with friendly forcign forces engaged in an armed conflict against an opposing armed force in which the United States is not a belligerent party.
+8.3.2.1.
+Medal of Honor.
+The President awards the Medal of Honor (MOH) in the name of Congress to a person who distinguishes himself or herself by conspicuous gallantry and intrepidity at the risk of life above and beyond the call of duty as a member of the Air Force: while engaged in an action against an enemy of the United States; while engaged in military operations involving conflict with an opposing foreign force; or while serving with friendly foreign forces engaged in an armed conflict against an opposing armed force in which the United States is not a belligerent party.